innobright/help.innobright.com/src/licensing/arnold-altus-licenses.rst

-Redshift-Altus licenses
+Arnold-Altus licenses
 -----------------------

-Altus Denoiser integrated into Redshift uses a different license type ('altus-redshift' licenses) but these licenses can be installed in the same way as Altus Standalone licenses ('altus-studio' or 'altus-pro').
+Altus Denoiser plugin for Arnold uses a different license type (``altus-arnold`` licenses) but these licenses can be installed in the same way as Altus Standalone licenses (``altus-studio`` or ``altus-pro``).

-When purchasing a license for Altus Denoiser integrated into Redshift you will need the MAC (media access control) address of your license server (floating licenses) or computer (node-locked licenses).
+When purchasing a license for Altus Denoiser plugin for Arnold you will need the MAC (media access control) address of your license server (floating licenses) or computer (node-locked licenses).
 We need this information before we can issue you a license.
 You should reference the MAC address that is being used by the local computer or by the license server.
 For information on finding the MAC Address visit: https://kb.netgear.com/1005/How-to-find-a-MAC-address

 After purchasing the license, Innobright will send you an email confermation with the license file (.lic) attached.
 This license is what you'll need to install below.